wp-plugins/implied-cookie-consent/readme.txt

 == Installation ==

 1. Install this plugin in the usual way in 'wp-content/plugins'.
-2. Customise the info bar message and colour via the setting spage.
+2. Customise the info bar message and colour via the settings page.
 3. Customise the cookie information page.